 Integrating the Psychedelic Experience

 Although it’s not quite the same as psychedelic assisted therapy, psychedelic integration utilizes the help of a trained professional to help you make sense of your journey after the trip itself.
-That’s exactly what we offer at Psychedelic Passage.
-We are a collective of trained coaches and mentors that can provide you actionable knowledge on how to reduce harm, increase effectiveness, and help you integrate your psychedelic experience into everyday life.
+That is one of the services we offer at Psychedelic Passage—the other is trip sitting with an emphasis on harm reduction.
+We are a collective of trained guides that can provide you actionable knowledge on how to reduce harm, increase effectiveness, and help you integrate your psychedelic experience into everyday life.

 While 84% of participants in a psilocybin study ranked the experience as one of the top five most meaningful of their lives, the long-term benefits achieved might not have been possible without the support of a coach or therapist.
 Psychedelic experiences can provoke an array of feelings and emotions—some joyous, some confusing, some downright terrifying.
 But they’re all worth analyzing, and an integration specialist can help you do just that, even remotely.

 We get it, the psychedelic experience is huge; and you may be left with more questions than answers after your trip.
 If you want to put your mind to ease after discovering new thoughts and emotions during your experience with psychedelics, we can put you in touch with someone trained to help.
-Reap the full benefits of psychedelics and schedule a free call with a knowledgeable and fully-vetted integration specialist.
+Reap the full benefits of psychedelics and schedule a free call with a knowledgeable trip sitter today.

 The Future of Psychedelic Assisted Therapy